JamesCJustice/PersonalSite/README.md

 markdown files to be translated to HTML and put on display on install so that I could view the lore from my site.

-## digital currency
-As a game developer, I would like to create an on-site currency in order to gameify certain actions and discourage others.

 ## Character customization page
 As a game developer, I would like players to be able to customize a character on-site that they can import into the games I make to establish continuity of